 Residential living is often one of the most dynamic parts of a student’s university experience, and Shenandoah is a residential campus.
 Freshmen and sophomore students are required to reside in campus housing.

 New students can apply for housing between March 1 – June 1.
-A housing form is available here.
 You must apply for housing no later than June 1 to ensure full consideration.
 You will receive your housing assignment around July 15.

 Please review the Health and Insurance Requirement section to be sure you are completing the appropriate form and obtain the necessary documentation of immunizations.

 Question may be directed to the Wilkins Wellness Center at (540) 665-4530.